Network analyzer (electrical): Network analyzer verification kits

 Many verification kits are available to verify the network analyzer is performing to specification.
 These typically consist of transmission lines with an air dielectric and attenuators.
 The Keysight 85055A verification kit includes a 10 cm airline, stepped impedance airline, 20 dB and 50 dB attenuators with data on the devices measured by the manufacturer and stored on both a floppy disk and USB flash drive.
 Older versions of the 85055A have the data stored on tape and floppy disks rather than on USB drives.
 Verification kits are also manufactured for other transmission lines such as waveguide which contain a known through mismatch and attenuations.
 The Flann verification kit includes 5 mismatches using a decrease in waveguide height to provide a known VSWR and 2 attenuators of differing attenuation levels.

 Noise figure measurements

-The three major manufacturers of VNAs, Keysight, Anritsu, and Rohde & Schwarz, all produce models which permit the use of noise figure measurements.
+The three major manufacturers of VNAs, Keysight, Anritsu, and Rohde & Schwarz, all produce models which extend the functionality of their products to also include measurement of noise figure.
 The vector error correction permits higher accuracy than is possible with other forms of commercial noise figure meters.